bjornbytes/lovr-webvr-server/README.md

 Options
 ---

-- `--port` The port to use for the web server.
+- `--port <port>` The port to use for the web server.
 The default is 8080.
 - `--open`, `--no-open` Whether or not a browser window should be opened on startup.
+- `--lovr <path>` A path to a folder that contains `lovr.js` and `lovr.wasm`, or a URL to use as the base path.
+The default is `https://lovr.org/static/js`.
+This lets you use different versions or builds of LÖVR.

 License
 ---